-- Salt and pepper to taste
+Salt and pepper to taste

 - To make this gluten free vegetarian chili, first take a large saucepan and place over a medium heat.
 Add the olive oil and the onion, gently sauteing the onion for 5 minutes until it begins to soften.

 - Now turn the heat down to medium-low, add the garlic and ginger and cook for a further 2 minutes.

 - Next add the sweet potato, carrots and pepper to the pan, stirring well for a couple of minutes.

-- Add the tomato puree, chili, cayenne, cumin and crumbled stock cube to the pan – stir everything together and cook for a couple of minutes until the spices become fragrant.
+- Add the tomato puree, chili, cumin and crumbled stock cube to the pan - stir everything together and cook for a couple of minutes until the spices become fragrant.

 - Now we add the chopped tomatoes, water and tamari and the gluten free vegetarian chili starts to take shape.
 Again, give everything a really good stir and turn the heat up to medium until the mixture starts to bubble.
 Then turn the heat back to medium-low and leave the chili to simmer, covered with a lid, for 30 minutes.

 - After this time, add the black beans and sweetcorn, then cook for a further 20 minutes.

 - Then add the spinach to the pan, allowing it to wilt on top of the gluten free vegetarian chili with the lid on the pan.
 This should take 5 minutes, then you can stir through.

 - Add salt and pepper as needed then you are ready to serve!
 This gluten free vegetarian chili is perfect served with brown rice, then try topping it with chunky guacamole, yoghurt and cheddar cheese for extra cooling flavours.
 We love ours with some gluten free tortilla chips for scooping too.

-I hope you enjoy making and eating this fantastic gluten free vegetarian chili.
-Why not try out one of our other gluten free vegetarian recipes:
+I hope you enjoy making and eating this fantastic sweet potato and black bean vegetarian chili.
+Why not try out one of my other gluten free vegetarian recipes: